SkunkLock Carbon Review: A bargain or a liability?

 SkunkLock Carbon has a hollow shackle filled with silicon carbide

-While the Litelok X series has a layer of carbon fused to the outside of a regular steel shackle, and the Hiplok 1000 series is entirely made from a graphene composite, the SkunkLock Carbon uses a hollow steel shackle and body that is stuffed with small fragments of silicon carbide.
+While most of the other locks have a layer of carbon fused to the outside of a regular steel shackle, and the Hiplok 1000 series is entirely made from a graphene composite, the SkunkLock Carbon uses a hollow steel shackle and body that is stuffed with small fragments of silicon carbide.

-In the SkunkLock Carbon, these fragments of silicon carbide are designed to disintegrate angle grinder discs as they are cutting through the lock.
+In the SkunkLock Carbon, these fragments of silicon carbide are designed to disintegrate angle grinder discs as they cut through the lock.

 So how well do they do this?